Nata25/JS_15_AJAX-websearch/readme.md

 The results are based upon [Webhose.io](https://webhose.io/) API.

 The output is very similar to the one [Live Web Data search](https://webhose.io/api) provides.
-'Total Posts' rubric is not implemented as it requires additional request to the server on each iteration.
+'Total Posts' rubric is not implemented yet as it requires additional request to the server on each iteration and I wasn't able to cope with it.

 Images are taken from live search; in no image is provided or if there's an error on image load, custom webhose.io placeholder is used instead.
 (Load errors additionally raise GET error message in console, which is non-manageable.)